 These are some of the ways diversity influences your workplace, workforce, and bottom line:

-- Varied perspectives – Different personal experiences and backgrounds bring a wider variety of perspectives.
+- Varied perspectives – Different personal experiences and backgrounds often bring a wider variety of perspectives or diverse perspectives.

-- Better problem-solving – Varied points of view result in a more well-rounded workforce—it makes people work harder, more creatively, and deliver a higher quality of work, according to Scientific American.
+- Better problem-solving – Varied points of view may result in a more well-rounded workforce—it helps make people work harder, more creatively, and deliver a higher quality of work, according to Scientific American.

 - Larger audience – Your diverse workforce shows your commitment to equal opportunities, giving your company a positive reputation and capturing a larger share of the market.

-- More job applicants – Job seekers will be more likely to want to work with your company, which in turn, gives you a larger pool of applicants to choose from.
+- More job applicants – Job seekers may be more likely to want to work with your company, which in turn, gives you a larger pool of applicants to choose from.

-- Higher profits – With high levels of racial and ethnic diversity, companies are 33-35% more likely to outperform their industry averages financially, and with high levels of gender diversity, companies are 15-21% more likely, according to ongoing studies by McKinsey & Company.
+- Higher profits – According to ongoing studies by McKinsey & Company, companies with high levels of racial and ethnic diversity are 33-35% more likely to outperform their industry averages financially according to ongoing studies by McKinsey & Company.

-Having a diverse team from different backgrounds can boost employee engagement and therefore productivity, but beyond the business-related benefits, creating a workplace that is comfortable for diverse groups is incredibly valuable.
-Many people aren’t given the opportunities in life that they deserve because of perceived differences.
+Having a diverse team from different backgrounds can boost employee engagement and therefore productivity, but beyond the business-related benefits, creating a workplace that is comfortable for diverse groups can be incredibly valuable.
+Many people may feel they aren’t given the opportunities in life that they deserve because of bias and perceived differences.
 An Education Leadership and Management expert may be able to establish a workplace that is inviting to those groups and has zero tolerance for targeted behavior and discrimination against them.
-This is a morally conscious decision that makes the entire company and your community at large a better place.
+This is a morally conscious decision that can make the entire company and your community at large a better place.
+A diverse workforce where gender equality, racial equity, and equal opportunity thrive can benefit the company as much as it does to its employees.

 The 4 Types of Diversity

-There are a lot of factors that play into diversity—some things are visible on the outside, but others are just a part of the way people were born.
+To further define diversity is to understand the factors that can play into diversity—some things are visible on the outside, but others are just a part of the way people were born.
 These distinctions are the grounds for how the four categories of diversity were created.

 A good way to think of the four types of diversity is as dimensions or classifications that each hold their own list of different applicable subsets.